E-Invoicing in Germany 2027: Obligations, Timeline, Format & Examples

 5. XML (General)

 “XML” alone is not a compliance indicator.
-What matters is whether the file follows an accepted EN 16931 implementation (e.g., XRechnung XML, ZUGFeRD embedded XML, or EN 16931-mapped UBL).
+A random XML file is not automatically compliant.
+It must follow an accepted EN 16931 implementation, such as XRechnung XML, ZUGFeRD embedded XML, or properly mapped UBL.

 Validity and Lifespan Comparison of e-Invoicing Formats in Germany